max-liu-112/SRGANs/README.md

 ### Experiment setup
 please refer to SNGANs https://github.com/pfnet-research/sngan_projection

+### SR method
+Actually, SR method only adds few modification based on SN method.
+In this example, we do image generation on ImageNet.
+After the gradeint update, we conduct dynamic compensation in the SR method, which can be found in the 'updater.py'.
+The in the next forward process, we use weight matrix w to do the convolutional operation, then the w has already been compensated.

 ### Train the model

 The defailt setting of Batch size is 2048.

 First, we train the model identical to SN-GANs.
 (No Spectral Regularization involved)

+We strongly recommand you not to apply SR method in the beginning.
+Because SR need singulat value decompostion (SVD), which is rather computationally heavy.
+By the way, dynamic compensation guanrantee the spectral value not decrease.
+Actually, spectral values donnot drop in the begininig when using SN method.
+So we can apply SN method in the begining:

 `python train.py`